Tygo-van-den-Hurk/Slyde/docs/input-bindings.md

 # Input Bindings

 Slyde uses keybindings, and mouse events to make your life easier.
-I tried to stick to common keybindings if similar software.
+I tried to stick to common keybindings of similar software.

 ## Next Slide